gornostal/resume/_includes/resume.md

 **March 2008 - September 2009 / Web developer** @ [Unisystem, Ltd](http://unisystem.ua/en.html)

 Unisystem is a manufacturer of payment terminals, cash registers, thermal printers, POS terminals.

-I was responsible for

-* Support and improvement of payment system "Interplat".
-Was writing mostly in PHP; sometimes in Perl
+I was responsible for support and improvement of payment system "Interplat", which was writing in PHP.
-* Administration of payment servers and MSSQL database
-* Development and integration of a billing system

 ## Education